Documentation Governance with aprity

 - Feedback loop is fully integrated into the development process.

-- Business Rule Changelog is used to track changes between releases.
+- Business Rule Evolution is used to track changes between releases.

 Aim for Level 2 as a starting point and progress toward Level 3 as your team builds familiarity with the tool.